 No. of employees

-1,140
+Executive/Manager cadre 1,140

-3,969
+Staff 3,969

-1,641
+Operators/Workmen 1,641

-6,750
+Total 6,750

 C. Affirmation that the remuneration is as per the Nomination and Remuneration Policy of the Company:

 It is affirmed that the remuneration paid to the Directors, Key Managerial Personnel and Senior Management is as per the Nomination and Remuneration Policy of the Company.